linas/i370-bigfoot/README.md

 Linux kernel have been revived.
 A port of uClibc has been created, and busybox compiles and runs.
 Everything is stable, more or less: you can boot one of the busybox shells (`ash`, `hush`) and everything runs.
-You can even double-cross-compile ("Candadian-cross") the assembler and run it on i370, and create a working, runnable "hello, world."
+You can even double-cross-compile the assembler and the compiler and run them on i370-linux, and create working, runnable programs.

-GCC is harder, the `autotools` on GCC can't seem to do Candaian-cross correctly.
+Statically linked programs work great.
+Position-independent (PIC) binaries seem to work.
+The dynamic loader implementation is unfinished, and the shared library linker is probably incomplete and probably buggy because its untested.

 ## Issues
 Know what you are getting into!
 This is a revival of old work from 1999.